 It’s an inevitable part of car ownership— the longer you own a car, the more likely you are to need repairs or potentially get in an accident.
 Even if you safely park your vehicle in a covered garage, perform routine oil changes, and treat your car with maybe a tad too much loving admiration (don’t worry — we won’t judge!), your vehicle will start to show signs of its age.
 And even when we keep our cars in great shape, there’s always the risk of getting in an accident and incurring damage that way.
 Fortunately, help is almost always just around the corner.
 But do you know where to take your car for repairs?
-Did you know there’s a difference between an auto body shop vs. an auto repair shop?
+Did you know there’s a difference between an auto body shop vs. a repair shop?
 Let’s break down what each is, when you need them, and how to find ones you can trust.

 What’s the difference between an auto body shop and a garage?